Kanaries/Rath/README.zh-CN.md

 + B. Tang et al, "Extracting top-K insights from multi-dimensional data," in 2017, .
 DOI: 10.1145/3035918.3035922.
 + A. Satyanarayan, K. Wongsuphasawat and J. Heer, "Declarative interaction design for data visualization," in 2014, .
 DOI: 10.1145/2642918.2647360.
 + Cleveland, W., & McGill, R. (1984).
 Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods.
 Journal of the American Statistical Association, 79(387), 531-554. doi:10.2307/2288400

+## LICENSE (GPL)
+Rath is a automated pattern discovery and visualization tool (auto-EDA).

+Copyright (C) 2019 Observed Observer(Hao Chen)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see https://www.gnu.org/licenses/.